tiagodsilva/ScilabEngine/demo/README.md

     ##
     ##    377. 610.

 That is it.
-It is also possibly use normally all amazing functionalities of RMarkdown (for example, LaTeX with tinytex, HTML and GitHub markdown)!
+It is also possibly use normally every functionality of RMarkdown (for example, LaTeX with tinytex, HTML and GitHub markdown)!